 Limitations: User Intuition generates primary consumer intelligence but does not monitor competitor websites, aggregate financial data, or provide digital analytics.
 It is a primary research platform, not a monitoring or aggregation tool.
 The highest-value intelligence programs combine User Intuition’s primary research with monitoring and aggregation platforms for complete coverage.

-Pricing: Quick Study plan at $20 per interview with no monthly fees.
+Pricing: Quick Study plan at $20 per interview with no monthly fees — view current pricing for all plan tiers.
 Enterprise plans with custom pricing for unlimited studies, dedicated CSM, and API access.

 Platform Comparison Matrix